willspencer805/wspencer-daml-capstone/README.md

 2. user exercises Accept choice on proposal account, including their user data such as name, email, etc.
 3. brand/company grants points to user account (assumed this would be triggered via a purchase, interaction, etc.)
 4. user redeems points for "real world" reward

+## Run the App

+To run the app, you can run the tests in `Test.daml` or run `daml start` to interact with the application in a GUI.